 Important Dates for the Ambross family

 This web page shows only a small excerpt of our Ambross research.
-Another 92 words (7 lines of text) covering the years 1488, 1499 and 1662 are included under the topic Early Ambross History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 1488, 1499, 1662, 1604, 1662 and 1604 are included under the topic Early Ambross History in all our PDF Extended History products and printed products wherever possible.

 Ambross Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Ambroase, Ambrose, Ambross, Ambroyse, Ambrusious, Ambrusius, Ambros, Ambroise, Ambrorrows, Ambroroughs, Ambury, Amburys, Amborows, Ambroraes, Ambesace, MacAmbrose, McAmbrose and many more.

 Early Notables of the Ambross family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Ambross Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Ambross Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ambross family to Ireland

 Some of the Ambross family moved to Ireland, but this topic is not covered in this excerpt.

 Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Ambross or a variant listed above: